RedHatInsights/insights-frontend-storybook/src/docs/api/chrome/DOC.md

 ## Navigation

-Insights Chrome relays a static navigation from the "Source of Truth"
+Chrome relays a static navigation from the "Source of Truth"

 If you would like to add/remove navigation items, open a PR in [Cloud Services Config](https://github.com/RedHatInsights/cloud-services-config)